privatenumber/pkg-size.dev/README.md

 When analyzing them, you may find some packages include unnecessary code and impact your app's performance.

-> If you're interested in minimizing how much space `node_modules` consumes, check out [pnpm](https://pnpm.io).
+> **Protip:** If you're interested in minimizing how much space `node_modules` consumes, check out [pnpm](https://pnpm.io).
 Not only do you regain a ton of disk space, it's also a huge DX improvement!

 ### What was this project inspired by?
-This project draws its inspiration from two amazing resources: [Package Phobia](https://packagephobia.com) and [Bundlephobia](https://bundlephobia.com).
+This project draws inspiration from two amazing services: [Package Phobia](https://packagephobia.com) and [Bundlephobia](https://bundlephobia.com).

-Having frequently used both services, I often wished for more comprehensive insights and consolidated results on a single page.
-For instance, I wished to see the dependencies installed by packages, identify the largest dependency, and understand the reasons behind its installation.
-One major aspect that seemed to be missing was the inclusion of peer dependencies.
-Although they're essential for running the package, there was no option to consider them in the install size.

-I had considered creating such a tool multiple times, but I hesitated due to concerns about server maintenance and associated costs.
-However, my perspective changed when I discovered [WebContainers](https://webcontainers.io).
+_pkg-size_ aims to improve upon these services in the following ways:

+1. **Consolidation**: _pkg-size_ combines insights from both services on one platform for a more cohesive analysis.

+2. **Dependency insights**: _pkg-size_ shows what was installed and why, providing valuable information for understanding the result, and helps with identifying large or duplicate dependencies.
+It also helps devs discover new packages.

+3. **Latest data**: _pkg-size_ does a fresh `npm install` each time, fetching the latest data and even reflecting updates in nested dependencies.
+In contrast, _Package Phobia_ and _Bundlephobia_ cache their results.
+For example, when calculating the installation size of `express`, if a nested dependency had a minor release that increased its size by 100MB, neither service would reflect the change in size because there's no version bump in `express`.

+4. **Peer Dependencies**: _pkg-size_ allows for the inclusion of peer dependencies in the size calculation, recognizing that they're essential for running packages.

 ### How does the website work?

-This website operates entirely in your browser, from installing npm packages to bundling them.
+This website operates entirely in your browser, from installing npm packages to bundling them!

 At its core, the tool is built on [WebContainers](https://webcontainers.io)—a technology by [StackBlitz](https://stackblitz.com) that allows Node.js to run in-browser—, to run npm and install packages directly in your browser.
 It then analyzes the `node_modules` directory to gain insights into the installed packages and their stats. [esbuild WASM](https://esbuild.github.io/getting-started/#wasm) is used to bundle the package.